 At the same time, he showed no inclination to move from the current administration’s position that there would be no direct talks between the two countries until Washington stopped interfering in Iran’s domestic politics, respected his country’s nuclear rights and lifted the crippling sanctions against Iran.

-As a former nuclear negotiator, Mr. Rowhani knows well the key issues that stand between Iran and its full reintegration into the community of nations.
+As a former nuclear negotiator, Mr. Rouhani knows well the key issues that stand between Iran and its full reintegration into the community of nations.

 While promising more openness regarding Iran’s nuclear program — the West insists that Iran harbors nuclear weapons ambitions, a charge Tehran denies — he insisted, like Mr. Ahmadinejad, that Tehran would not suspend uranium enrichment efforts, a key stumbling block in nuclear negotiations.

-When Mr. Rowhani led the nuclear negotiations he put a moratorium on the table; now, he says, “We have passed that period.
+When Mr. Rouhani led the nuclear negotiations he put a moratorium on the table; now, he says, “We have passed that period.
 We are now in a different situation.”

 Still, the new president must ease the toll that sanctions have exacted on the Iranian economy and its people.
 Given the depth of the mistrust that exists between Iran and its interlocutors, this task will take real work; mere promises of transparency will not suffice.